 One of the reasons so little has been written about the economic policy of George Washington is, government way back then is nothing that it is today.
 The original founding fathers were libertarian.

-They believed government’s roles was to prevent the abuse of government powers on individual freedoms.
+They believed the government’s roles was to prevent the abuse of government powers on individual freedoms.
 They fought a revolution over it.
-It went without saying government intervention in trade between two private individuals or companies was not even something that need to be debated.
+It went without saying government intervention in trade between two private individuals or companies was not even something that needs to be debated.

 Farmer Brown and Washington’s economics